Thom Åhlund: International career

 After competing with the Swedish U19's and U21's, Åhlund debuted for the Swedish senior national team in 1979 in a friendly 0–2 loss to Norway.
 In total, he won four caps the same year, competing in one competitive fixture (a 1–1 away draw against Luxembourg on 23 October 1979 in the UEFA Euro 1980 qualifying campaign).

 Managerial career

 After his player-coach stint at Skövde AIK, Åhlund spent the later stages of the 1980s and the 1990s coaching Friska Viljor, Umeå FC, Syrianska FC and FOC Farsta in the domestic lower divisions.

 In 2002, Åhlund returned to Hammarby IF to work as the assistant coach of Anders Linderoth.
-The club went on to have several fruitful years in Allsvenskan, being a consistent challenger for the Swedish league title.
+The club went on to have several fruitful years in the Allsvenskan, being a consistent challenger for the Swedish league title.
 The duo left the club at the end of 2006.

 On 31 August 2009, midway through the Allsvenskan season, he was appointed as the interim manager of Hammarby IF after the sacking of Tony Gustavsson. Åhlund was unable to save the club from a relegation to Superettan, the second tier, and left the position at the end of the year.